 The NPS Metric Shifts Downward with a 5-Point Scale

-In my last post, we looked at the correlation between 5pt and 11pt scales over time.
+In my last post, we looked at the correlation between 5pt scales and 11pt scales over time.
 We saw that they were very well aligned in how they changed together.
 However, an average score is not a complete picture.
 A casual observation of the frequency chart suggests a non-normal (non-bell-shaped) underlying distribution.
 As a reminder, these were responses to the questions:

 - How likely are you to recommend this company to a friend or colleague